 Karma.
 Lucrezia.
 Denn alles Fleisch es ist wie Gras.
 Hab’ mir’s gelobt.
 Sempre libera.
 Dulcissime.

 Hard work is energizing, and it’s also depleting, which I noticed in Budapest when I had an unexpected moment of vulnerability.
 On my one evening off, I went with a colleague to one of the famous thermally heated pools in the city.
 After a soak in that steaming water, thick with mineral deposits that plumped up every strand of my hair, the stresses of the festival began to ease out of my muscles.
 After our dip, we walked together across a bridge over the Danube, found a touristy restaurant on a beautiful square, and talked over goulash and spaetzle about our lives.
 Somehow, while feeling soft and bathed and fed and happy, I found myself in tears as I related the story of the first person I fiercely loved.
 That was more than half my life ago, but apparently the memory is still very tender.
-It’s one I consciously keep alive somewhere deep inside me, although of course I don’t feel the same way about that particular person any more: because that intensity of feeling, that uniquely self-effacing soul-giving, with no irony and no detachment and no protection from hurt, is critically important for performers.
+It’s one I consciously keep alive somewhere, although of course I don’t feel the same way about that particular person any more: because that intensity of feeling, that uniquely self-effacing soul-giving, with no irony and no detachment and no protection from hurt, is critically important for performers.
 I’ve remembered that feeling in performance, I’ve used the memory to bring tears on stage when I had to cry on command, and I’ve tried to hold on to details of that time—the responsiveness of every nerve, the shocking wakefulness, the sense that the whole thing could crash down around me at any moment (which it eventually did), the fear and the joy, the fixation on certain features, the stomach-churning violence of my sobs in a remote corner of a library on the afternoon when it all unraveled—to bring specificity and reality to my own characterizations, especially of young people in love.
 More generally, I try to bring that level of vulnerability to my musical work, although I can’t always–it’s destabilizing and takes courage, time, and preparation.

 This job is a hard one, and everyone who sticks it out in music for a while starts to talk about how they lack balance.
 Being a professional musician is consistently vulnerable, it’s extremely hard work, the hours can be terrible, it will never be compensated appropriately.
 The rewards can be correspondingly high, which is why I’m still doing it.
 But the highs and the lows are so very extreme—and they don’t get much less extreme even as I get more successful and established.
 I’m lucky to have a partner who fully supports my work and my ambition and who knows that both euphoria and depression are part of the natural cycle of work.
 He’s seen me in low, low states where I wasn’t even sure I could keep putting myself at risk and failing; he took the one picture of me singing in Carnegie Hall that’s featured here on this website (shh, don’t tell Carnegie—very forbidden, although everyone does it).
 Even this season, I had both shocking highs (I have never had such success in competition as I had this year in Clermont-Ferrand, and it led to my biggest contracts ever) and shocking lows, including one of the most expensive and disappointing auditions in recent memory, which also resulted in having to find a quiet corner in a public place to sob silently.
 Most of the time, I don’t let a single audition rattle me so much–building up toughness and emotional resilience is just as important in this job as keeping your heart open, and I can usually laugh off the failures, take something useful from them, and carry right on.
 But this one, for some reason, hit me squarely between the eyes.